Skip to content

 The first line (amends) is critical because that imports the base configuration pkl for extending.

-Files the linter should run on.
-By default this will only run this linter if at least 1 staged file matches the glob patterns.
-If no patterns are provided, the linter will always run.
+Files the step should run on.
+By default this will only run this step if at least 1 staged file matches the glob patterns.
+If no patterns are provided, the step will always run.

 A command to run that does not modify files.
 This typically is a "check" command like eslint or prettier --check that returns a non-zero exit code if there are errors.
 Parallelization works better with check commands than fix commands as no files are being modified.